ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Background

 \subsection{Mixed Precision Quantization}

-DNN quantization compresses the model to reduce a network's size and compute cost.
+DNN quantization compresses the model to reduce the network's size and compute cost.
 Quantization applies to float-valued weights and activations in the network and converts them to integer values of certain bit-widths.
 Using the same bit-width for the entire network is sub-optimal because some layers are more amenable to quantization than others.
 Mixed Precision Quantization assigns different bit-widths per weight or activation in a network and searches for the best combination of bit-widths.
 A \textit{quantization policy} \(P\) is a sequence of bit-width assignments to each layer in the network.
 For a network of $L$ layers, where each layer has $N$ bit-width options $\{b_1, b_2, \dots, b_N\}$ for both weights and activations, there are $N^{2L}$ combinations of quantization policies.
 We can then formulate the process of \mbox{optimizing} the quantization policy $P$ for a network $f_P(x)$ as the following mathematical optimization problem:

-$\mathcal{P}$ is the set of all quantization policies and $P_{optimal} \in \mathcal{P}$ is the optimal policy that maximizes the accuracy of the quantized DNN $\text{Acc}(f_P(x))$ on dataset $X$. $\text{Cost}(f_P)$ is the resource usage of the quantized DNN (e.g., the model size, the number of compute bit operations or energy consumption), and $C_0$ is a user-specified bound on the resource.
-By sweeping over multiple values of $C_0$ one can find a Pareto-optimal set of policies that maximize \mbox{both accuracy and cost.}
+$\mathcal{P}$ is the set of all quantization policies and $P_{optimal} \in \mathcal{P}$ is the optimal policy that maximizes the accuracy of the quantized DNN $\text{Acc}(f_P(x))$ on dataset $X$. $\text{Cost}(f_P)$ is the resource usage of the quantized DNN (e.g., the model size, the number of compute bit operations, or energy consumption), and $C_0$ is a user-specified bound on the resource.
+By sweeping over multiple values of $C_0$, one can find a Pareto-optimal set of policies that maximize \mbox{both accuracy and cost.}

-\textbf{Reinforcement Learning Based Quantization.}~\citet{wang2019haq, lou2020autoq} have introduced Reinforcement Learning (RL) based approaches to search for quantization policies.
-One of the popular RL algorithms is the Deep Deterministic Policy Gradient (DDPG) \mbox{\citep{lillicrap2019continuouscontroldeepreinforcement}} (see Appendix~\ref{app:ddpg} for details).
-The DDPG agent iteratively interacts with the environment (the neural network) by observing the state $S_k$ (the configuration of the $k_{th}$ layer), taking an action $a_k$ (the quantization bit-width), and receiving a $Reward$ (the resulting accuracy).
+\textbf{Reinforcement Learning Based Quantization.} Researchers~\cite{wang2019haq, lou2020autoq} applied Reinforcement Learning (RL) to the search for quantization policies.
+One of the popular RL algorithms in this context is the Deep Deterministic Policy Gradient (DDPG)~\mbox{\citep{lillicrap2019continuouscontroldeepreinforcement}}.
+The DDPG agent iteratively interacts with the environment (the neural network) by observing the state $S_k$ (the configuration of the $k_{th}$ layer), taking an action $a_k$ (the quantization bit-width), and receiving a \mbox{reward $r$ (the resulting accuracy).}